Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech Schedule Analysis

-- The Hokies' best win this season came in a 58-37 victory against the No. 13 Duke Blue Devils on March 4.
+- In their best win of the season, the Hokies beat the No. 13 Duke Blue Devils, 58-37, on March 4.

-- The Hokies have tied for the fourth-most Quadrant 1 victories in the nation (12).
+- The Hokies have 12 wins against Quadrant 1 opponents, tied for the fourth-most in Division 1.

-- Virginia Tech has tied for the fourth-most Quadrant 2 victories in the nation (nine).
+- Virginia Tech has tied for the fourth-most Quadrant 2 victories in the country (nine).

 Virginia Tech 2022-23 Best Wins